datafold-dev/datafold/README.rst

 * (Extended-) Dynamic Mode Decomposition (e.g. model ``DMDFull`` or ``EDMD``) which are data-driven dynamical models built from time series data.
-To improve the model's accuracy, EDMD provides a framework to express the data in a more suitable intrinsic feature state in accordance to the Koopan operator theory.
-This includes scaling of heterogeneous time series quantities or more involved transformations to geometrically informed coordinates, such as with Diffusion Maps.
+To improve the model's accuracy, EDMD provides a framework to express the data in a more suitable intrinsic feature state in accordance to the Koopman operator theory.
+This includes scaling of heterogeneous time series quantities and more involved transformations to geometrically informed function basis, such as with ``DiffusionMaps``.
   Furthermore, it is possible to time-delay time series for phase space reconstruction (cf. `Takens theorem <https://en.wikipedia.org/wiki/Takens%27s_theorem>`__).
-* ``EDMDCV`` allows the model parameters (including the transformation model parameters) to be optimized with cross-validation and also accounts for time series splittings.
+* ``EDMDCV`` allows model parameters (including the transformation model parameters) to be optimized with cross-validation and also accounts for time series splittings.